PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 06:47:16
+Last updated: 2024-04-07 06:48:29
-Random Quote: Hey look, it's the New York City skyline.
-We built Chip City... we built Chip City on all your dough! - Ted Mosby
+Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor